 Michigan Gun Laws: The Highlights

-TL;DR: Shall-issue CPL, License to Purchase required for handguns without CPL, universal background checks on all firearms (2024), mandatory safe storage when minors present (2024), red flag law (2024), no magazine or AWB restrictions, Stand Your Ground, open carry legal.
+TL;DR: Michigan gun laws include shall-issue CPL, License to Purchase required for handguns without CPL, universal background checks on all firearms (2024), mandatory safe storage when minors present (2024), red flag law (2024), no magazine or AWB restrictions, Stand Your Ground, open carry legal.

 - Shall-issue Concealed Pistol License (CPL) under MCL 28.425a-o.
 Issued by county clerk.
 8-hour training course, live-fire, $115 fee, 5-year validity.